mimminou/PDBASER/README.md

-If this software helped you making a scientific publication, a citation would be very appreciated :
+If this software helped you making a scientific publication, please cite it using the citation below :

 M. A. Abdelaziz, “PDBaser, A python tool for fast protein - ligand extraction”, https://github.com/mimminou/PDBASER